-We contract with third parties for the manufacture of our peptide materials for research and pre-clinical testing and expect to continue to do so for any future product CANDIDATE ADVANCED TO CLINICAL TRIALS AND COMMERCIALIZATION.
+WE CONTRACT WITH THIRD PARTIES FOR THE MANUFACTURE OF OUR PEPTIDE MATERIALS FOR RESEARCH AND PRECLINICAL TESTING AND EXPECT TO CONTINUE TO DO SO FOR ANY FUTURE PRODUC CANDIDATE ADVANCED TO CLINICAL TRIALS AND COMMERCIALIZATION.
 THIS RELIANCE ON THIRD PARTIES INCREASES THE RISK THAT WE WILL NOT HAVE SUFFICIENT QUANTITIES OF OUR RESEARCH PEPTIDE MATERIALS, PRODUCT CANDIDATES OR MEDICINES, OR THAT SUCH SUPPLY WILL NOT BE AVAILABLE TO US AT AN ACCEPTABLE COST, WHICH COULD DELAY, PREVENT OR IMPAIR OUR RESEARCH, development or commercialization efforts.

 We do not have manufacturing facilities adequate to produce our research peptide materials or supplies of any future product candidate.
-We currently rely, and expect to continue to rely, on third-party manufacturers for the manufacture of our peptide materials, our current and any future product candidates for pre-clinical and clinical testing, and for commercial supply of any of these product candidates for which we or future collaborators obtain marketing approval.
+We currently rely, and expect to continue to rely, on third-party manufacturers for the manufacture of our peptide materials, our current and any future product candidates for preclinical and clinical testing, and for commercial supply of any of these product candidates for which we or future collaborators obtain marketing approval.
 We do not have long term supply agreements with any third-party manufacturers, and we purchase our research peptides on a purchase order basis.